druidfi/spell/README.project.md

 make fresh
 ```

-NOTE: Change these according of the state of your project.
+NOTE: Change these according to the state of your project.

 ## Login to Drupal container